tefkah/emacs-docs-converter/pages/Module-Values.md

 *   Function: *intmax\_t* **extract\_integer** *(emacs\_env \*`env`, emacs\_value `arg`)*

     This function returns the value of a Lisp integer specified by `arg`.
-The C data type of the return value, `intmax_t`, is the widest integer data type supported by the C compiler, typically `long long`<!-- /@w -->.
+The C data type of the return value, `intmax_t`, is the widest integer data type supported by the C compiler, typically `long long`.
 If the value of `arg` doesn’t fit into an `intmax_t`, the function signals an error using the error symbol `overflow-error`.

 <!---->